-The SMSC Documents Room houses more than 200 unique collections consisting of personal papers, records of local businesses and organizations, manuscript material, photographic material, rare books, maps, architectural drawings, oral history interviews, and other audiovisual material dating from the 18th century to the present.
+The Documents Room houses hundreds of unique collections consisting of personal papers, records of local businesses and organizations, manuscript material, photographic material, rare books, maps, architectural drawings, oral history interviews, and other audiovisual material dating from the 18th century to the present.
 These materials provide valuable insight to the economic, social, and political currents that helped shape this region.

-The SMSC Reading Room contains printed and published materials, including books, newspapers, journals, and periodicals.
+The Maryland Collection contains printed and published materials, including books, newspapers, journals, and periodicals.
 Visitors can also access state and federal census records, newspapers, colonial records, and church records on microfilm from the 18th century to the early 20th century.